Sirius-Yang/IMDs_WES/Association/README.txt

 ---
 For rare variants (maf < 0.01), we use SAIGE for gene-based collapse analysis.
 First, a sparse GRM is created using the GRM.sh script, which only needs to be run once.
-The GRM will be adjusted in subsequent SAIGE analyses.
+This GRM will be adjusted in subsequent SAIGE analyses.
 Then, we run the SAIGE.sh script, which performs Step1 and Step2 sequentially to obtain gene-based results.

 ---